Santhoshi129/Production-Grade-AI-Automation-Systems-n8n-LLMs-Business-Workflows-/README.md

 ---

-If this work aligns with what you’re building or the problems you’re solving, feel free to reach out or connect.
+If this work aligns with what you’re building or the problems you’re solving, feel free to connect with me on LinkedIn.The link is available in my GitHub profile summary.
 Happy to discuss practical automation, system design, or collaboration opportunities.